What Is Cash Flow in Business & Why Is It So Important

 People sometimes use the term cash flow more generically than it's meant to be used.
 This results in confusion about what the term actually means.
 Here, we'll clear up some misconceptions about the meaning of the term before continuing.

 Revenue is the money your business earns directly from the sale of your product or service.
-Cash flow is the net amount of cash going in and out of your business.
+Cash flow is the net amount of cash going in (cash inflow) and out of your business (cash outflow).
 And where revenue can't be a negative number, cash flow can.
 Revenue is about the money you're bringing in, but ignores the money you are sending out.
 Cash flow takes both into account.

-The second difference is when the money is counted.
-Businesses will often count revenue as soon as an invoice is sent.
-Cash flow doesn't start counting the money until it is actually paid by the customer.
+The second difference is when the money is counted and recorded.
+Businesses will often count revenue as soon as an invoice is sent and will record it on their income statements.
+Cash flow doesn't start counting the money until it is actually paid by the customer and is recorded in the cash flow statement.

 Liabilities (or debt) can be obligations, expenses, or anything you owe.
 In relation to cash flow, tracking the cash flow-to-debt ration can provide a good overview of the financial health of your business.
 It's important to keep your liabilities on the low end in order to maintain a positive cash flow.